EU to open entry talks with Serbia, starting with Kosovo

 Once a devoted ultranationalist, Vucic has rebranded himself as a pro-Western reformer, but critics and some Western diplomats remain worried over freedom of expression and the media in Serbia.

-Serbia insists it will never recognize Kosovo, but is likely to come under pressure to do more to settle relations the nearer it gets to EU membership, a process that will take years.
-The EU itself remains divided on Kosovo sovereignty, recognized by 23 of the bloc’s 28 members.
+Serbia insists it will never recognise Kosovo, but is likely to come under pressure to do more to settle relations the nearer it gets to EU membership, a process that will take years.
+The EU itself remains divided on Kosovo sovereignty, recognised by 23 of the bloc’s 28 members.
+(Writing by Fatos Bytyci; Editing by Matt Robinson and Mark Trevelyan)